SameeraBegumShaik/Sameera-Shaik/README.md

 # Sameera-Shaik
-This is my first Git repository , Author-Sameera Begum
+This is my first Git repository,Author-Sameera Begum.